provenance-io/provenance/x/exchange/spec/03_messages.md

 ### CreateBid

-A bid order indicates the desire to buy some assets at a specific price.
+A bid order indicates the desire to buy some `assets` at a specific `price`.
 They are created using the `CreateBid` endpoint.

 Markets can define a set of attributes that an account must have in order to create bid orders in them.
-So, this endpoint might not be available, depending on the market the order is being created in.
+So, this endpoint might not be available, depending on the `buyer` and the `market_id`.
+Markets can also disable order creation altogether, making this endpoint unavailable for that `market_id`.

 It is expected to fail if:
 * The `market_id` does not exist.